Xyclade/MachineLearning/Readme.md

 <img src="./Images/Weighted_Subject_Distribution.png" width="400px" />

-Since we can't really see if this manipulation did the trick based on a plot we will look into the top 10 weights versus the bottom 10 weights.
+We see our values ranging roughly between (4.4 and 8.6) which shows that outliers do not largely influence the feature anymore.
+Additionally we will look at the top 10 vs bottom 10 weights to get some more insight in what happened.

 **Top 10 weights:**